DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus - edited.md

 Discussed controlled environment settings:

-- Specific keyboard to use, in this case mechanical keyboard model "Razer BlackWidow 2014 Ultimate" - using Razer's patterned mechanical keys.
+- Specific keyboard to use, in this case mechanical keyboard model "Razer BlackWidow 2014 Ultimate" - using <span class="highlight">Razer's</span> patterned mechanical keys.
 - Specific to Android OS only for the purpose of the research
 - 20 presses of specific keys, 'Q', 'W', etc.
 - Lasercut potential frame to hold keyboard and phone, ensure that the distance between them is always fixed and therefore stops variations in this.
-- Decided to use my Android phone to undertake this project.
+- <span class="highlight">Decided to use my Android phone to undertake this project.</span>
 - Keys such as space will be hard to identify due to their size and potential to be struck in varying places.

 Other items to note: